Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Your healthcare provider may want to treat scabies even if signs of mites are not found.
 Several kinds of medicine may be used to treat scabies.
 The medicine may be a cream or pill.
 Always follow the directions for the scabies medicine you are told to use.

-- Your healthcare provider may tell you to rub a thin layer of the medicine onto your entire body from the neck down.
+- Apply a thin layer of cream onto your entire body from the neck down.

 - Leave the cream on for the amount of time that is required for the medicine you are using.
 This may be between 8 to 14 hours.